SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/detailedsa-nonseasonal.md

 	**Decomposition's results**

-7. In general, in case of a non-seasonal time series the TRAMO/SEATS method produces more coherent results than X-13ARIMA-SEATS.
+7. In general, in the case of a non-seasonal time series the TRAMO/SEATS method produces more coherent results than X-13ARIMA-SEATS.
 When no seasonal movements are detected the non-seasonal ARIMA model is used and the seasonal component is not estimated.